 Signs God Is Preparing You for Something

 Preparation Is Biblical

-He does not typically give assignments without preparation.
-The bigger the calling, the longer and deeper the preparation.
+Before we look at the signs, understand this: God prepares His people.
+He does not usually give assignments without preparation, and the bigger the calling, the longer and deeper the preparation tends to be.

+Signs God Is Preparing You for Something